 16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application?
-Yes/No b. that affects your property in some other way?
-Yes c. that requires you to do any maintenance, repairs or improvements to your property?
-YesNo If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+Yes(No) b. that affects your property in some other way?
+Yes/No C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes If you have answered yes to any of a-c above, please give the notices to your estate agent, including any notices which arrive at any time before the date of the purchaser of your property.